-Each year the Society has a get together at some interesting venues, almost always in early September.
-Until recently, these were called Reunions, because most of those attending did so every year and were mainly those members who had come together to form and grow the Society as part of their endeavours to trace their Bliss ancestors before the days of internet coverage of family history information.
+Each year the Society has a get together at some interesting venues, usually the second weekend in September.
+These used to be called Reunions, because most of those attending did so every year and were mainly those members who had come together to form and grow the Society as part of their endeavours to trace their Bliss ancestors before the days of internet coverage of family history information.

 Last year’s Annual Bliss Gathering was held from Friday 13 to Sunday 15 September 2019 in Constable Country, Essex.